3. Poke fun at the nonprofit’s president

 Q: What types of activities help attract families and community members?

 A: Family-friendly events like ice cream socials, movie nights, or game tournaments are excellent for drawing in broader audiences.
+A pancake breakfast, a school read-a-thon, a lemonade stand run by younger volunteers, or classic field-day games like a dunk tank or a pie-eating contest all keep families engaged.
 Use these gatherings to introduce your monthly giving program in a fun and approachable way.

 Q: How do I make my fundraiser accessible for everyone, even those who can’t give much?